binaris/tjs-methods/README.md

 ## Comparison to other tools
 #### OpenAPI (Swagger)
 [OpenAPI](https://www.openapis.org/) provides an easy way to write descriptive REST APIs.
-`launch` on the other hand, spares you from even thinking about REST and lets you focus on your buisness logic.
+`concord` on the other hand, spares you from even thinking about REST and lets you focus on your buisness logic.

 Both projects use JSON Schema for input validation.
-OpenAPI let's you write pure JSON schema while `launch` interfaces are written in typescript.
+OpenAPI let's you write pure JSON schema while `concord` interfaces are written in typescript.

 #### Protobuf / Thrift
 `protobuf` and `thrift` have ATM more efficient serialization.
 They both enforce backwards compatibility better with field numbering?
-(TODO) In the future we could add binary serialization to `launch` but we default to JSON for readability.
+(TODO) In the future we could add binary serialization to `concord` but we default to JSON for readability.

-`launch` provides advanced type validation with JSON schema.
+`concord` provides advanced type validation with JSON schema.

-`launch` uses [mustache](link-needed) templates which are easy to customize to support any language / framework.
+`concord` uses [mustache](link-needed) templates which are easy to customize to support any language / framework.